 I think this is one of the worst outcomes of poorly integrated religion.
 To discourage freedom of thought, freedom of speech, freedom of choice, evidence-seeking behaviors, scientific research, means, in my opinion, to gradually strip the human being from significant results of evolution and culture.
 We are mammals that display complex cognitive processes, we are capable of great discoveries and innovations, why not use them to explore the world around us, our inner functioning, why not use everything we know in order to improve and further evolve?
 Why choose to stagnate?
 Why should anyone find it enough to believe without being presented proof?
 And when it comes to religion, it’s not even a supernatural being that some choose to blindly follow and believe, but other fellow men.
 Now that’s either submissivity or stupidity, or both.

-Many other aspects could be added to my list and provide further understanding on the way religious beliefs may influence psychological development and well-being, but I thought the ones presented above are enough in the context of this blog post.
+Many other aspects could be added to my list and provide further understanding of the way religious beliefs may influence psychological development and well-being, but I thought the ones presented above are enough in the context of this blog post.

 In conclusion, my intention is not that of placing the blame on religion or religious people when it comes to poor psychological or social outcomes, but I do want to encourage my readers to embrace Critical Thinking and evidence-analysis when it comes to building their model of reality.
 I would like to see people live healthier and happier lives, free of the burdens generated by artificial systems.
 Anything that makes people afraid to think, speak or question is, in my perspective, dangerous to evolution.
 If we would only learn to select and exclusively integrate those aspects of life that offer us support and nurture, I think that would be a great step forward.
-And I don’t believe there are reasons for humanity to choose to step twice in the same place or go backwards, but we have all the reasons to move forward, and for that, we need to cut the strings from anything and everything that holds us back.
+And I don’t believe there are reasons for humanity to choose to step twice in the same place or go backward, but we have all the reasons to move forward, and for that, we need to cut the strings from anything and everything that holds us back.

 P.S.
 Just in case anyone cares: I am not a sheep.